Becoming Cary Grant (2017), dir. Mark Kidel

 “Everybody wants to be Cary Grant.
 Even I want to by Cary Grant” (Cary Grant)

 Much is being made of Cary Grant’s acid trips, but whilst this a useful cinematic device for exploring his subconscious, the film transcends the sensationalist tone of many of its reviews (see this Vice piece for example).
 In an article in the Guardian producer Nick Ware suggests that his experience with LSD not only coincided with, but also enabled, Cary Grant’s most critically acclaimed performances:

 “This was the time of North by Northwest and Charade.
 So all that period when he is the biggest box office star in the world is also the period when he’s taking LSD.
 He has reached this incredible level of total minimalism, inner peace.
 I’m sure the acid informed the acting.”

 One of the most fascinating things about the film is the home movie footage itself – not just because there are nostalgic shots of Bristol – but because it reveals Cary Grant’s astonishing eye for the camera.
 This is not your typical bio-pic.
 What is refreshing about this film is that it avoids both the traditional hagiographic celebrity study and the warts-and-all exposé, to construct a powerful celebration of Cary Grant’s humanity, and – by extension – our own.

-Featuring a soundtrack from local musicians Adrian Utley (Portishead) and The Insects, don’t miss this opportunity to see this powerful documentary on the big screen, not only in Cary Grant’s home town, Bristol – but in the very auditorium where his mother would have spent her recreation time during her 20-year stay.
+Featuring a soundtrack from local musicians Adrian Utley (Portishead) and The Insects, don’t miss this opportunity to see the English premiere in Cary Grant’s home town, Bristol.